 The silence made her skin crawl.

 Her heart thudded erratically as she took another step forward and heard the phantoms take one too.
 Beads of sweat collected across her brow and mingled with her blood.
-Whatever was making the sound—regardless of whether it was Them or something else, it was getting closer.
+Whatever was making the sound, it was getting closer.

 "Who's there?" she shouted, unable to keep her voice from cracking.
 "Show yourself!"